 It's Not a Storage Unit.
 It's a Trap.

-Extra Space Storage is a publicly traded REIT (NYSE: EXR), not a neighborhood storage company.
+Extra Space Storage is not a neighborhood storage company, it's a Wall Street REIT (NYSE: EXR).

-They advertise a low rate, then use algorithmic pricing and market consolidation to raise it once your belongings are locked in.
-A 2026 NYC lawsuit and multiple class actions allege exactly that, and the Better Business Bureau has logged over 1,400 complaints.
+A 2026 NYC lawsuit and multiple class actions describe the same playbook: advertise a low rate, then use algorithmic pricing and market consolidation to raise it once your belongings are locked in.
+The Better Business Bureau has logged over 1,400 complaints.

 Lawsuits